When you sweat at night. What to do if you sweat a lot in your sleep

 Internal causes of hyperhidrosis at night:

 2. Complex diseases are associated with a progressive course of infections.
-Heavy sweating at night will be the result of high temperatures.
+Severe sweating at night will be the result of high temperatures.
 This happens if a person has a lung abscess with pus, infectious mononucleosis, HIV infection;

 5. Cardiovascular diseases - shortness of breath, tachycardia, atherosclerosis may be accompanied by excessive night sweats.